Prompt Asks for Too Many Tasks at Once

 • List every task you stacked.
 Count them.

-• Decide whether to send parallel (independent) or sequential (dependent) prompts.
+• Decide parallel (independent) versus sequential (dependent).

 Shortest path to fix